chantomkit/RDF-generator-for-crystal-structures/README.txt

-As a mini project under the 2020 physics summer internship For VASP, it takes a directory "INPUT" of .vasp files as input.
+As a mini project under the 2020 physics summer internship For PBC, it generates periodic boundary condition RDF For one layer, it generates cluster RDF with one (adjustable) layer of image cells around the center cell For auto layer, it generates full clutser RDF with auto filled layers around the center cell according to RMAX
-For matgen, it takes a .npy file with [[id, spacegroup], ...] as input.